L-A/Little-Jekyll/readme.md

 ## Development

-In two tabs:
+In two terminal sessions:

 `npm run hot-server` for live-reloading
-`npm run start-hot` for Electron to start & listen
+`npm run start-hot` for Electron to start in hot mode.
+The front-end components will auto-reload.

-<kbd>Ctrl+H</kbd> toggles the Redux panel

 ## Packaging
 - For now, `npm run package` does a test packaging of the Darwin (OS X) distributable.
-- Unused Node modules have to be manually removed to help with the large size of the package.
+- Unused modules should be handpicked and removed from the package to help with its large size.

-## Known issues
-At least on OS X El Cap, the distributable's Node threads are unable to access the proper `$PATH`, while the dev environment runs fine.

-This means that on the same machine the app started with `npm start` works fine, while the OS X distributable hangs when trying to start a Jekyll process.

-## License
+## License and acknowledgements

-Based on [C. T. Lin](https://github.com/chentsulin)'s Electron React Boilerplate:
+Jekyll: MIT
+Electron: MIT
+This app: MIT